 Full Disclosure: I have financially backed Bloodstained: Ritual of the Night on Kickstarter.

-Bloodstained: Ritual of the Night is on track for a release sometime next year, across PC, Mac, Linux, PlayStation 4, PS Vita, Xbox One, and the Nintendo Switch.
+Bloodstained: Ritual of the Night is launching across Windows PC, Mac, Linux, PlayStation 4, Xbox One, and Switch sometime next year.